 Lets just say that it feels almost like an Ubuntu meta-package that helpfully installs everything you need, but you get to choose.

 Plus it's all free and the only software I don't trust (at the moment) is Truecrypt.
 Why?
-Well we don't know who wrote it and given the NSA involvement in undermining private security there is a reasonable suspicion that it has been compromised.
+Well we don't know who wrote it.

 So save yourself a bunch of time and use Ninite :) It's a really useful tool to introduce kids to FOSS.